-Yes, once developed, this project will provide housing opportunities for existing employment centers.
+Yes, once developed, this project will provide housing opportunities for existing employment centers as well as providing opportunities for individuals to live and work within close proximity to one another.

 Is there housing accessible to the project in all price ranges demanded?